lmidy/FSND-ItemCatalog/README.md

-# Udacity Item Catalog Assignment Objective
+# Udacity Item Catalog Assignment

 Develop a web application that provides a list of items within a variety of categories and integrate third party user registration and authentication.
 Authenticated users have the ability to post, edit, and delete their own items.